Dog Bite Lawyer in Florida

 When a person owns an animal, whether that animal is a dog or an exotic pet, the owner is responsible for any harm that the animal causes.
-Florida is strict in terms of owner responsibility, and is considered a “strict liability” state, as opposed to a state with a “one-bite” rule.
+Florida is strict in terms of owner responsibility and is considered a “strict liability” state, as opposed to a state with a “one-bite” rule.

 This means that dog owners can be held liable for a dog’s bite — even if the dog had never bitten before and the owners had no reason to know that the dog would bite.

 Because of dog bite laws, obtaining compensation for your injuries in an animal attack case involving a dog bite can be done either under Florida’s statute or under traditional negligence rules.
 Contact our Florida dog bite lawyer for more help to understand a Florida dog bite laws.

-Personal Injury Damages for Animal Attacks
+What is the Personal Injury Damages For Animal Attacks In Florida?

-the cost of all medical treatment you will need, including any care that may be required after your claim is settled, such as cosmetic surgery;
+- The cost of all medical treatment you will need, including any care that may be required after your claim is settled, such as cosmetic surgery;

-any lost income/work you missed because of the bite;
+- Any lost income/work you missed because of the bite;

-future lost income that will occur if your earning capacity is reduced; and
+- Future lost income that will occur if your earning capacity is reduced; and

-damages for pain and suffering and mental distress, especially in the event that you suffered permanent harm or disfigurement as a result of the animal attack.
+- Damages for pain and suffering and mental distress, especially in the event that you suffered permanent harm or disfigurement as a result of the animal attack.

 The amount of these damages will be determined based on the severity of your injuries, but you must prove your damages in order to recover the maximum amount of compensation.
 When the attack leads to death, wrongful death damages may also be sought by surviving relatives of the victim.